-Registration procedures are available online at the Registrar's website http://www.reg.uci.edu/enrollment/registration.html.
-Use UCI's web-based registration system WebReg (http://www.reg.uci.edu/enrollment/) to enroll in classes from anywhere in the world.
+To register for classes, use UCI's web-based registration system WebReg (www.reg.uci.edu/registrar/soc/webreg.html).
+Registration through WebReg can be completed from anywhere in the world.
 WebReg requires access to the internet and use of a web browser.